Qarik-Group/interns-summer-2019/SHIELD/operator-practices/SHIELD_etc_plugin_operator_practices.md

 We know this is not the best way to go about it.
 That's why, work is being done to package this as ready-to-install.

-Once this is done, do a make clean && make shield dev.
+Once this is done, do a `make clean && make shield dev`.
 You'll land at the tmux.
 This is the SHIELD testdev environment.
 To access it, open up [http://localhost:8181]() in your web browser.

 ![](3.png)